9gfp56zb48-ui/My-Portfolio/README.md

 username: admin
 password: C!sco123

+To connect a wireless device, under the 'Config' panel click Wireless0 under the INTERFACE subsection on the left panel.
+The Authentication mode will be WPA-PSK and the pasword will be 'gtech123'

 After logging in successfully, feel free to look at the configurations by using the 'show start' command.